Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 // 2. exclude quantum computers / simulators -> real world scenario, classifying unknown qc or simulator.
 // exclude single one to show different effects.

-//TODO: if time: exclude simulator AND QC.

-// exclude only single simulator -> either bad (similar noise fingerprint to quantum computer in the dataset), or good (easy to distingush, no similar fingerprint).
-// or the simulator had similar noise fingerprint to another simulator (z.B. aersimulator returns "perfect" results, without noise -> classification harder when not trained on.)
-// have a look: did simulators with noise profiles based on quantum computers used lead to worse classification mistakes?

-// increasing the window size increases the accuracy accross all models, until around 2000.
 //TODO: add 8000 window size to graphs.
-// smaller window size -> to few shots accumulated -> too volatile, can't correctly predict.

 == Compare window size vs measurement step range
 This section evaluates the effects of window size and measurement step range on the three machine learning approaches.